Meet our new online editor: Q&A with Wendy Ruth Walker

 Who are some of your favorite writers?

-My favorites tend to shift dependent on what I’m reading at any given time, but in general, I suppose I would say Denis Johnson, George Saunders, Lydia Millet, Amy Hempel, Don Delillo, Toni Morrison, Eudora Welty, and Flannery O’Conner.
-And then there’s Joy Williams, who I’m presently obsessed with.
-Also, Carson McCuller’s The Heart Is a Lonely Hunter is a stellar novel.
+My favorites tend to shift dependent on what I’m reading at any given time, but in general, I suppose I would say Denis Johnson, George Saunders, Lydia Millet, Amy Hempel, Don Delillo, Toni Morrison, Eudora Welty, Karen Russell and Flannery O’Conner.
+And then there’s Joy Williams, whose short fiction I love.
+Also, I was introduced to Carson McCuller’s The Heart Is a Lonely Hunter at Bennington and it’s beloved to me now.

-It’s been a game-changer.
 Bennington is a low-residency program, so you work remotely with a faculty member for most of the year and then visit campus in January and June, attending a 10-day intensive of workshops and readings.
-The program is ideal for someone like me, who is older, works, and has a kid.
-I’ve been lucky enough to study with some terrific writers there, not the least being Amy Hempel, Jill McCorkle, and Claire Vaye Watkins.
-I’ve also made some lifelong friends.
+The program is ideal for someone like me, who is older, works, and has a young family.
+I’ve been lucky enough to study with some terrific writers there and have also made some lifelong friends.

 What are some of your other hobbies and passions in life?